MateoProjects/MAI/IML/Teoria/Factor Analysis_w4_revisat.md

   * Transfer a set of correlated variables into a new set of uncorrelated variables
   * Map the data into a space of lower dimensionality
   * Form of unsupervised learning
+* Properties
+  * Can be viewed as a rotation of the existing axes to new positions in the space defined by original variables.
+  * New axes are orthogonal and represent the directions with maximum variability.

 ### Geometric Rationale of PCA

-Objects are represented as a cloud of n points in a multidimensional space with an axis for each of the p variables
+Objects are represented as a cloud of ***n*** points in a multidimensional space with an axis for each of the p variables

+* First, the centroid of the points is defined by the mean of each variable.
+* Second, the variance of each variable is the average squared deviation of its ***n*** values around the mean of that variable.

 ![](img/w4/geometric_rationale.png)